Bitcoin-com/developer.bitcoin.com/gatsby-restart/src/data/docs/bitbox/console.md

   ordinal: 3
 ---

-## `Console`

-Launch a console w/ the entire Bitcoin Cash RPC available as well as dozens of helper methods via a built in BITBOX object.
-Pass in an --environment flag to connect to environments defined in a local bitbox.js.
+Launch a console w/ the entire Bitcoin Cash RPC available as well as dozens of helper methods via a built in `BITBOX` object.
+Pass in an `--environment` flag to connect to environments defined in a local `bitbox.js`.
 By default console will connect to your development environment.

 ```bash
 $ bitbox console --environment production